- Undergraduate Registration

 Graduates with a minimum of sixty credits in residence at Wayne State University and a grade point average of at least 3.0 may qualify for a special diploma under the following conditions:

 Summa Cum Laude: Student must have a grade point average in the 95th percentile of the College of Engineering graduating class.

 Magna Cum Laude: Student must have a grade point average in the 90th percentile of the graduating class.

 Cum Laude: Student must have a grade point average in the 80th percentile of the graduating class.

 Commencement: Each year, commencement exercises are held May and December.
 College Order of the Engineer and Professional Order of Engineering Technology ceremonies will be held in May to induct graduates into these organizations.

 A student attending another engineering college who wishes to take course work at Wayne State for the purpose of credit transfer to the home institution may be admitted as a guest student for one term.
 This is done by applying through the University Office of Admissions using either the Application for Undergraduate Admission or the Graduate Guest Application.
 These applications require certification by an official of the home institution.
 For information on graduate guest admission and visiting doctoral guests, see the Wayne State University Graduate Bulletin.
 Guest students are expected to have met the listed prerequisite requirements for courses in which they wish to enroll.
 Students wishing to register for 3000- or 4000-level engineering classes must first receive permission from the department that teaches the course.

 Second and Concurrent Degree

 In accordance with the University requirements, students may earn a Bachelor of Science in engineering concurrently with or subsequent to another bachelor's degree at Wayne State University.
-Such students must complete at least thirty credits beyond those applied toward the first degree and must also satisfy applicable departmental and College requirements; consult an Engineering academic advisor to review these requirements.
+Such students must satisfy applicable departmental and college requirements; consult an Engineering academic advisor to review these requirements.